Aha43/Hit/README.md

 ### Running unit tests using Xunit

-As stated Hit defined unit tests are intended to be run with a unit test framework, here is how it can be done using the Xunit framework:
+As stated Hit defines unit tests are intended to be run with a unit test framework, here is how it can be done using the Xunit framework:

 ```csharp
 using Hit.Infrastructure;